nomadscientist/galaxy-workshop/events/spanscriptomics/program-en.md

 ---

 Welcome to the GTÑ Experiment!
-Thank you for participating in our study, we hope you learn all the skills you need for your research!